pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 In order to confirm scheduling, click the link that ends with `confirm`.
 This takes you to a webpage saying "Thank you for your response, the event organizer has been notified".
 The pretix server will also send an email to the resource's notification email address confirming the scheduling.
-Both the scheduling dashboard and the page for the individual date will note that the requirement for the date has been fulfilled.
+Both the scheduling dashboard and the page for the individual date will display a note saying that the requirement for the date has been fulfilled.

 ![Email from pretix with the standard content defined in the resource type settings proclaiming that Jamie Doe has been scheduled.](../assets/screens/resources-scheduling/scheduled.png "Confirmation email message")